rsvptr/securechat-x/README.md

 ## Security Analysis and Future Work

 ### Security Analysis
-SecureChatX is built to ensure:
+SecureChat-X is built to ensure:
 - **Confidentiality:** Only clients have access to the shared session key K₍ₐᵦ𝚌₎.
 The server only relays encrypted messages.
 - **Authentication & Integrity:** Digital signatures ensure that messages are authentic and have not been altered.
 - **Robust Key Establishment:** The nonce-based challenge-response protocol ensures that all parties contribute to the session key.